nikonet/css-solar-system/README.md

 # CSS-Solar-System
-Just a simple solar system animation in pure CSS.
+A solar system animation in pure CSS.

-Started as part of an assignment in my studies.
+Started as part of an assignment in my studies, now cleaned up and modernized.

+Orbital period, distance and planetary size are calculated programatically with Earth as a reference.
+Thanks CSS var().